jack0x-tech/StackerVC_VentureFund001/README.md

 ### STACK Liquidity Provider Gauge (./Token/LPGauge.sol)
 This a simplied Gauge contract from the above Gauge contract.
 This doesn't have anything to do with the VC Fund #1 committment scheme, but allows users to be given a bonus for providing liquidity to the STACK token on Uniswap and Balancer markets.
 Sufficient liquidity for trading is very important for a fledgling project, and we seek to incentivize providing liquidity via this contract.

-Users that provide liquidity to Uniswap STACK<>USDT, Uniswap STACK<>ETH, and Balancer STACK 80% <> ETH 20% will be rewarded by these contracts.
+Users that provide liquidity to Uniswap STACK<>ETH will be to deposit LP Tokens.
 Users must deposit their LP Tokens in this contract to be rewarded.